Sheamus: The Bar (2016–2019)

 On 17 April, Sheamus and Cesaro were both drafted to SmackDown as part of the Superstar Shake-up.
-Despite the trade, they still had an opportunity to win the Raw Tag Team Championship as they faced Matt Hardy and Bray Wyatt at Greatest Royal Rumble event on 27 April, but failed to win the titles.
-The Bar entered a short feud with The New Day losing to them and failing to qualify for the Money in the Bank ladder match.
-After going on a hiatus, the duo returned in late July to take part in a number one contendership tournament for the SmackDown Tag Team Championship and beat The Usos to advance to the finals, where they lost to The New Day.
+Despite the trade, they still had an opportunity to win the Raw Tag Team Championship as they faced Matt Hardy and Bray Wyatt at the Greatest Royal Rumble on 27 April, but failed to win the titles.
+The Bar entered a short feud with The New Day (Big E, Kofi Kingston and Xavier Woods), losing to Big E and Woods, and failing to qualify for the Money in the Bank ladder match.
+After going on a hiatus, the duo returned in late July to take part in a number one contendership tournament for the SmackDown Tag Team Championship and beat The Usos to advance to the finals, where they lost to Big E and Kingston.
 After failing to become number one contenders again, the duo finally was gifted a title match.
-At Super Show-Down event on 6 October, The Bar failed to win the titles.
-At SmackDown 1000, The Bar won the titles from The New Day with the help of Big Show.
-They retained against The New Day in a rematch at Crown Jewel on 2 November.
-The Bar lost to Raw Tag Team Champions AOP in an interbrand Champion vs Champion match at Survivor Series on 18 November.
-On 27 November episode of SmackDown, they had a backstage argument with Big Show, causing him to break away from the team.
-At TLC on 16 December, they successfully defended the championship against The Usos and The New Day in a triple threat tag team match.
-On 8 January episode of SmackDown, they accepted a challenge from The Miz and Shane McMahon, which would lead to a tag team title match at the Royal Rumble pay-per-view on 27 January 2019, where they lost the titles.
+At Super Show-Down on 6 October, The Bar failed to win the titles from Kingston and Woods.
+At SmackDown 1000, The Bar won the titles from Big E and Woods, with the help of Big Show.
+They retained against Big E and Kingston in a rematch at Crown Jewel on 2 November.
+The Bar lost to Raw Tag Team Champions AOP (Akam and Rezar) in an interbrand Champion vs Champion match at Survivor Series on 18 November.
+On the 27 November episode of SmackDown, they had a backstage argument with Big Show, causing him to break away from the team.
+At TLC on 16 December, they successfully defended the championship against The Usos and Kingston and Woods in a triple threat tag team match.
+On the 8 January 2019 episode of SmackDown, they accepted a challenge from The Miz and Shane McMahon, which would lead to a tag team title match at the Royal Rumble pay-per-view on 27 January, where they lost the titles.

-The following SmackDown Live, they lost a number one contenders match to The Usos.
-The Bar defeated Kofi Kingston in a handicap match at Fastlane on 10 March.
+The following SmackDown, they lost a number one contenders match to The Usos.
+The Bar defeated Kingston in a handicap match at Fastlane on 10 March.
 At WrestleMania 35 on 7 April, The Bar lost to The Usos in a fatal four-way tag team match for the SmackDown Tag Team Championship.
-At the Raw following WrestleMania, The Bar interrupted a Winner Takes All match between Seth Rollins and Kofi Kingston, resulting in a tag team match.
-This resulted in "bullshit", "AEW" and "CM Punk" chants from the crowd, voicing their displeasure in the match they were given instead.
-The next day on SmackDown Live, Sheamus reportedly suffered a concussion in a six-man tag team match with The New Day.
+The following week on SmackDown, Sheamus reportedly suffered a concussion in a six-man tag team match.
 Cesaro was drafted to Raw a few weeks later, and later confirmed in an interview that The Bar was over.